Crucifix of Pisa

-The Crucifix of Pisa is a painting of the crucifixion painted on wood panel, dating to sometime around 1230 and currently in the Museo nazionale di San Matteo, Pisa, Italy.
+The Crucifix of Pisa is an Italo-Byzantine painting of the crucifixion painted on wood panel, dating to sometime around 1230 and now in the Museo nazionale di San Matteo, Pisa, Italy.
 Its anonymous author is referred to as the Byzantine Master of the Crucifix of Pisa.
 He was an Italian painter active in Pisa in the first half of the thirteenth century.
 The painting is significant in the history of Italian painting for its iconography of the patient, suffering Christ on the cross; although then new, it quickly replaced the older style, depicting Christ triumphant and free from pain, with open eyes and a regal bearing free from sorrow.

 The painting contains all the canonical elements of this type of representation, already known from Byzantine art and miniature painting.
 Christ's head falls to the left; the eyes are closed, and a small trail of blood escapes from one wound.
 The four arms of the cross are decorated with smaller scenes, as is traditional: